jimpalompa/OpenCore-Asus-Z170i-Pro-Gaming/README.md

+**Sorry, I no longer maintain this build, I've moved on with other project.
+Thank you all for the support** ♥️

 # OpenCore Asus Z170i Pro Gaming
 An OpenCore EFI for Asus Z170i Pro Gaming mini-ITX motherboard, with Skylake processor.
 See compatible macOS versions in my releases.
 I'm using this build as a server.
 It is my third hackintosh build so far.